César Cielo: 2011

 In May 2011, Cielo tested positive for the banned substance furosemide.
 Furosemide is a diuretic often used to help lose weight but it is also a masking agent which may hide the presence of other drugs.
 Cielo was one of four Brazilian swimmers who tested positive for the substance and was given a warning by Brazil's national swimming federation.
 Cielo claimed the positive drug test was a result of a cross-contamination.
 FINA appealed Cielo's case to the Court of Arbitration for Sport (CAS) and CAS upheld the warning for Cielo.
 CAS claimed that a caffeine supplement had been contaminated, causing the failed drug test.
 CAS was convinced that the furosemide found was not aimed at improving athletic performance or masking the use of some other performance-enhancing substance.

 The CAS decision allowed Cielo to compete in the 2011 World Aquatics Championships in Shanghai, as he was cleared to compete three days before the competition began.
 This generated controversy among other competitors.
 Notably, Kenyan swimmer Jason Dunford flashed a "thumbs down" to the audience after Cielo's win in the 50-metre butterfly (Dunford finished seventh in the race).

-Further controversy followed when Cielo made a slit-eyed gesture into the cameras after winning the 50 meter freestyle.
+Further controversy followed when Cielo made a slit-eyed gesture into the cameras after winning the 50 metre freestyle.
 The gesture was called "insensitive and offensive" towards the Chinese hosts.

 At the 2011 World Aquatics Championships in Shanghai, Cielo won the gold medal in the 50-metre butterfly with a time of 23.10 seconds.
 Days later in the same competition, Cielo won a second gold medal in the 50-metre freestyle.
 In the 100-metre freestyle, Cielo earned a time of 48.01 seconds, the best time of his life without the use of technological swimsuits, but ended in the fourth position, one-hundredth of a second away from winning a bronze and six hundredths away from silver.
 The winner of the 100-metre freestyle was James Magnussen, an Australian who surprised the world a few days earlier with his time of 47.49 seconds in the 4×100-metre freestyle.